If the information on this translated website is unclear, please contact us at 360.902.3900 for help in your language of choice.

 • Date the bail was issued

-• The defendant's name, address, and telephone number
+• Defendant's name, address, and telephone number

 • Amount of the bond